Which DVB-T card/device should I buy?

 There is basically no difference in the performance of USB2 devices (note USB 1.1 can not handle HDTV broadcasts) compared to PCI versions, the choice is usually dependent on whether you wish to have an internal solution (install and forget) with no boxes hanging around the desktop, or you are happy to have device outside your desktop, but with the advantage of being able to use them with a notebook or move them easily to another PC without having to open up your PC case, etc.

-Choosing between the two is really a matter of deciding of whether you need the analogue TV support or Digital Only will do.
+Choosing between them is really a matter of deciding of whether you need the analogue TV support, Digital TV or Digital Audio will do.

 For those requiring Dual Tuner external solution, we have developed the TinyTwin, two tuner in a very small pen-drive type housing, using only one RF input and one USB2 port.

-Dual tuner of course!
-With prices of dual tuners now so low, a dual tuner is the way to go, as it will allow you to watch one channel, while record another or record two at the same time.
-You should, however, note that If you are in a weak signal area, you may want to consider single tuners (eg TinyUSB or TechniSat AisrTar 2) instead of multiple tuner solutions with one RF input, as these share the signal internally, across the tuners, and may require a better signal than single tuner devices.
+With prices of dual digital tuners now so low, a dual tuner is the standard way to go, as it will allow you to watch one channel, while record another or record two at the same time.

 We Got You Covered